 "What do they say again?"
 I called with demonic glee, "Measure once and cut twice?
 Oh, damn!"

 I went on, "I cut this same board three times, and it's still too short!"

+Dave came running into the room.
 "What board?
 What are you talking about?"
-Dave is hardly ever in the mood to laugh, and this certainly wasn't one of those times.
-"What do you mean, 'cut the board' ?"
-He came running into the room.
+Dave is rarely in the mood to laugh, and this certainly wasn't one of those times.
+"What do you mean, 'cut the board'?"

 "Never mind."
 I had screwed the mounting brackets onto the doors, nice and snug, and now I wrangled the doors into position in the corner cabinet, then I screwed the pivoting arms onto the brackets.
 Now came the moment of truth!
 I swung the doors closed, and they lined up perfectly.

 "Cut the board three times and it's still too short!"
 I cackled, way more relieved than I cared to admit to Dave.
 "Still too short; get it?"
 No he didn't get it, but it didn't matter.

 "You did it!" he said.
 "They're perfect!
 How did you figure it out?"
 For one moment in Dave's life, all the stress was forgotten.
 "How did you do it?"